aireytf/Portfolio/README.md

 The further version of my portfolio, for this challenge, was required to feature the following:

 A Navigation bar:
 - A navigation menu at the top.
-Feel free to use the navbar code provided in Bootstrap's documentation, or create your own navbar by applying the correct Bootstrap classes to your HTML.
-- Include links that are applicable to your portfolio.
+- Include links that are applicable to my portfolio.
-- Links should navigate to the appropriate sections
+- Links should navigate to the appropriate sections.

 A hero section:
 - A jumbotron featuring my picture, my name, and any other info.